For as long as he can remember, Dr. Phil Plait has been in love with science.

-Dr. Plait has given dozens of talks about science and pseudoscience across the US and internationally.
-He uses images, audio, and video clips in an entertaining and informative multimedia presentation packed with humor and backed by solid science.
+Dr. Plait has given talks about science and pseudoscience across the US and internationally.
+He uses images, audio, and video clips in entertaining and informative multimedia presentations packed with humor and backed by solid science.

 He has spoken at NASA’s Kennedy Space Center, NASA’s Dryden Flight Research Center, the Space Telescope Science Institute (home of Hubble), the Hayden Planetarium in NYC and many other world-class museums and planetaria, conferences, astronomy clubs, colleges & universities, and community groups.
-He has appeared on CNN, Fox News, MSNBC, Pax TV, Tech TV, the SciFi Channel, Radio BBC, Air America, NPR, and many other television and internet venues.
-The Bad Astronomy website receives more than 6 million hits per year and received the ‘Best Science Blog’ Weblog award in 2007.
-His writing has appeared in Sky and Telescope, Astronomy magazine, Night Sky magazine, Space.com, Maxim, the Skeptical Inquirer, and the Huffington Post, and more.
+He has appeared on CNN, Fox News, MSNBC, Pax TV, Tech TV, Syfy, Radio BBC, Air America, NPR, and many other television and internet venues.
+His writing has appeared in Discover magazine, Sky and Telescope, Astronomy magazine, Night Sky magazine, Space.com, and more.

 Death From The Skies!